gushphp/gush/README.md

 Gush is an app console whose intention is to automate common maintainer and contributor tasks.

-- create a Pull Request with a formatted table description of the changes
+- creates a Pull Request with a formatted table description of the changes
-- create github release notes
+- creates github release notes
-- change the base branch of a Pull Request
+- changes the base branch of a Pull Request
-- automate retrieval of issue's message, title and comments as a text
+- automates retrieval of issue's message, title and comments as a text
-- merge a PR with just the number and include all github discussion on the commit message
+- merges a PR with just the number and includes all github discussion on the commit message
-- tagging signing off, change branch name and some queue of common tasks
+- and much more in the form of intuitive commands!

 ### Install

 Install Gush in two ways:

-#### 1) Installing as a composer global dependency (recommended)
+#### 1) Installing system-wide using composer (recommended)

-If it is the first time you globally install a dependency then make sure you follow the instructions [here](http://getcomposer.org/doc/03-cli.md#global).

 ```bash
 $ composer global require 'cordoval/gush=dev-master'
 ```

-### Upgrade to latest version
+If it is the first time you globally install a dependency then make sure you include `~/.composer/vendor/bin` in $PATH as shown [here](http://getcomposer.org/doc/03-cli.md#global).

+### Keep your Gush install always updated:

 ```bash
 $ composer global update cordoval/gush